dnorhoj/DiscordOAuth2/README.md

 Click **Add Redirect** and in the box type in `localhost:8000/callback` and save.

 ### Configure the code
+Clone the source, and open it up in a [text editor](https://code.visualstudio.com/).

 Create a file called `auth.py` in the `static/` folder.
 Copy+paste this and change what you need to: